cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Arcane Proxy

-Equivalent cards to Arcane Proxy (blue, artifact, casts spells from graveyard):
+Equivalent cards to Arcane Proxy (blue) that also cast spells from your graveyard:

 Results: